-ISM Sampling by Excavator.
-The excavator will use a smooth-blade bucket with a maximum bucket width of 18 inches.2 The length/width of each pit will be the minimum necessary to allow access to sample the sidewall.
-The maximum depth of excavation will be 3 feet.
-The perimeter of the area of active sampling (e.g., the SUs being sampled on that day) will be visibly marked (e.g., with flagging) to alert individuals of the open pits.
+Excavation Method.
+A mini-excavator will be used to access the 1-foot and 2-foot depths for sampling.
+The size of the excavated pits will be kept to the minimum necessary to access the sample depths with the sampling tools.
+For sampling efficiency, the 1=foot-deep pit (to collect the 1-2 foot sample) will be excavated within 1 foot horizontally to the north of the 0-1 foot increment and the 2-foot-deep pit (to collect the 2-3 foot sample) will be excavated within one foot horizontally to the south of the 0-1 foot increment.
+The excavation depth will be carefully monitored to assure that the excavation does not penetrate below the target depth.
+Final trimming to the target depth will be conducted by hand.
+The excavator will use a smooth-blade bucket.
+The perimeter of the area of active sampling (i.e., the DUs being sampled on that day) will be visibly marked (e.g., with flagging) to alert individuals of the open pits.
 All open pits will be under the visual supervision of sampling staff.
 Excavated material will be stockpiled adjacent to the pit, segregating each 1-foot depth interval of material.
 After sampling is completed, the pit will be backfilled with the excavated material with the material replaced in the sample depth interval from which it was excavated.
 The soil will be compacted by tamping with the excavator bucket.
-Between sub-increment sample locations (in the same SU), the excavator bucket does not require decontamination but will be dry brushed to remove loose soil prior to moving to the next location.
-The excavator bucket will be decontaminated between each SU following the decontamination procedures outlined in Section 9.0.
+Between sub-increment sample locations (in the same DU and same depth interval), the excavator bucket will be dry brushed to remove loose soil prior to moving to the next location.
+The excavator bucket will be decontaminated between each DU or depth interval following the decontamination procedures outlined in Section 9.0.